ouravantgarde/red-rainbow/competitors.md

 They will %%pa**Rive**++% to create new Phosphenes every 6 to 12 seconds, causing them to quickly amass a swarm.
 Phosphenes will also %%at**Leak**++% fluid that covers the ground, which deals 20 normal DPS and lasts for 7 seconds.

 Phosphenes possess %%db**Viral Stability**++%.
-Touching them or the fluids they leave will rapidly decrease max health at a rate of 30% a second.
+Touching them or the fluids they leave will rapidly scale and decrease max health at a rate of 20% a second.
 This debuff lasts 4 seconds.
 If Avnlyla is brinking and touches Phosphenes, or brinks while under the effect of **Viral Stability**, she will instantly die regardless of any flesh health present.

 %-se\[-\] **Visuals and Lore**